-SLI LAWSUIT ALERT: Levi & Korsinsky Notifies Standard Lithium Ltd. Investors of a Class Action Lawsuit and Upcoming Deadline
+SLI LAWSUIT ALERT: Levi & Korsinsky Notifies Standard Lithium Ltd. Investors Of A Class Action Lawsuit And Upcoming Deadline

-NEW YORK , March 17, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Standard Lithium Ltd. ("Standard Lithium" or the "Company") (NYSE: SLI) of a class action securities lawsuit.
+NEW YORK, March 24, 2022 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Standard Lithium Ltd. ("Standard Lithium" or the "Company") (NYSE: SLI) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Standard Lithium investors who were adversely affected by alleged securities fraud between May 19, 2020 and November 17, 2021.
 Follow the link below to get more information and be contacted by a member of our team: